 - Use a combination of upper and lowercase letters and digits

-- Consider padding the password with a random character to make it longer
+- Consider padding the password with a random character to make it even longer

 As you can see, there’s a new emphasis on length.

-If you remember nothing else from this article, size matters, longer is better.
+If you remember nothing else from this article, let it be this: size matters.
+Longer is better.

-One of the reasons that we’ve always been told to never use normal words (or common names) in passwords is that there are very simple attacks called “dictionary attacks” that simply try all words, or all combinations of words, one after the other until something works.
-(Many jump-start this process by starting with a list of known extremely common passwords.)
+One reason we were told never to use normal words (or common names) in passwords is that there are simple attacks called “dictionary attacks” that try all words, or all combinations of words, one after the other, until something works.
+Many attackers jump-start this process by starting with a list of known common passwords or words used in passwords.